alexananev/fizzbuzz/README.md

-# acronis
+# fizzbuzz
-I don't know how to work with GitHub
+This is the project with fizzbuzz function